OracularIS/autest/docs/casestudy.md

 **Sample RCVTRK Data**

 For the purpose of testing inbound inventory, we create sample RCVTRK data.
 For example, we use the identifier **RCVSMP001** to represent a sample truck.
-This data will be utilized to simulate the presence of incoming inventory on a truck.
+This data simulates the presence of incoming inventory on a truck.

 **Relevant Tables**

-- **rcvtrk**: This table contains information about the trucks and their status.
+- **rcvtrk**: Contains information about the trucks and their status.
-- **rcvinv**: This table contains information about the inventory received.
+- **rcvinv**: Contains information about the inventory received.
-- **rcvlin**: This table contains line items related to the received inventory.
+- **rcvlin**: Contains line items related to the received inventory.

-Optionally, we can include inventory data for Advanced Shipping Notice (ASN) testing.
+Optionally, inventory data for Advanced Shipping Notice (ASN) testing can be included to simulate scenarios where the inventory details are already known before the truck arrives.

+For detailed information on available tests, refer to the [Packaged Tests](./packaged_tests.md) documentation

 ### Running the Test

 **RF-Based Test for Receiving**

-For the RF-based test for receiving, we assume a scenario where a truck has arrived and has been checked in.
+We will assume a scenario where a truck has arrived and has been checked in.
 The system will identify all inventory items on the truck.
 This setup supports ASN scenarios, ensuring that if the truck's inventory is already identified, the test simply returns a success status.

 **Execution Steps**

 1. **Initiating the Test**
+   - Open the Smart AUtest interface.

-   - To execute the test, press the “Start” button on the Smart AUtest interface.
+   - Press the “Start” button to initiate the test.

      ![](Images/image13.png)

      ![](Images/image14.png)

-3. **Script Execution for RCV_ID Generation**
+2. **Script Execution for RCV_ID Generation**

-   - The following expression will be executed to generate the `rcv_id`:
+   - The system will execute the following expression to generate the `rcv_id`:
      ```
      [['ARTRK-' || '@uc_test_exec_seqnum']]
      ```
    - This expression concatenates the prefix `ARTRK-` with the unique test execution sequence number, ensuring a unique identifier for each test run.

-5. **Confirming the Sample Truck**
+3. **Confirming the Sample Truck**
    - After generating the `rcv_id`, the system will use this identifier to track the sample truck (`RCVSMP001`) in the `rcvtrk` table.

 ### Execution Console